hiendang7613/Struct-KGS2S/README.md

 We extend our gratitude to contributors and those who provided datasets.
 This project builds upon prior work in link prediction and Knowledge Graph completion.

----

-Feel free to customize further based on specific project details!